Deep Throat (film): Sequels and remakes

 The original sequel to Deep Throat—Deep Throat Part II—was written and directed by Joseph W. Sarno and featured the original stars Linda Lovelace and Harry Reems.
 Shot in New York City in early 1973, it was released in New York in February 1974 with an MPAA "R" rating.
 Although attributed to Damiano Films, Deep Throat director Gerard Damiano was not involved with its production.
-The film was produced, however, by Deep Throat producer Louis Peraino, who had in the meantime founded the mainstream distribution company Bryanston Films.
+The film was produced by Deep Throat producer Louis Peraino, who had in the meantime founded the mainstream distribution company Bryanston Films.
 The version of Deep Throat Part II currently available on DVD is bowdlerized to the point where the film contains virtually no sexual content of any sort, probably a byproduct of its efforts to receive an MPAA R rating at the time of its release.
 An Italian DVD release of the film, however, contains its original softcore sex scenes.
 It has long been claimed that Deep Throat Part II was originally shot with the intention of releasing it as a hardcore feature and that hardcore sequences shot for the film were stolen while the film was in post-production.
 Director Joe Sarno, however, has insisted in interviews that this is not the case.

 Vivid Entertainment owner Steven Hirsch told XFANZ reporters at the FAME Awards in June 2008 that the company is producing a remake of Deep Throat.
 The making of this film was the subject of the Showtime original series Deeper Throat.

 Vivid had planned to release its remake but Arrow Productions, the copyright owner, did not like the deviation from the original storyline or the manner in which the film was directed and cast.
 They then withdrew permission to make the remake to Deep Throat, and forced Steve Hirsch to remarket and edit his movie for copyright purposes.

 Hirsch changed the name of the title to Throat: A Cautionary Tale, and it was released in March 2009.